jmfurlott/opengl-network-model/README.md

 - iOS	    ------> iOS app

+iOS 1/19/2013 -
+	-big update: fully written in ES2.0 with shaders -quaternion based rotation implemented (still laggy however) -colors fully working
+	-TODO: quicker rotation (is it the shaders?
+I dont think so)
+	-TODO: pinch and zoom to scale...should be easy now

 iOS 1/16/2013 -
 	-Updated title screen with logo
 	-TODO: still migrating to ES 2.0.
 Shaders not correctly implemented